Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Introduction

 \section{Introduction}

-Evolutionary algorithms have been widely applied to solve complex optimisation problems.
-They are well suited for broad classes of problems and often achieve good results within a reasonable amount of time.
-The theory of evolutionary computation aims to explain such good behaviours and also point out the limitations of evolutionary computing techniques.
-A wide range of tools and techniques have been developed in the last 25 years and we point the reader to \cite{BookDoeNeu,DBLP:books/daglib/0025643,Auger11,ncs/Jansen13} for comprehensive presentations.
+Artificial-intelligence-based optimization techniques have found various applications in solving complex optimization problems.
+They provide some of the best approaches for prominent combinatorial optimization problems such as satisfiability~\citep{DBLP:journals/jair/XuHHL08,biere2013lingeling,rintanen2012planning}, the maximum coverage problem~\cite{DBLP:conf/gecco/NeumannA022} and the traveling salesperson problem~\citep{lin1973effective}.
+Evolutionary algorithms are artificial-intelligence-based optimization algorithms that mimic the principle of natural evolution to solve optimization and machine learning problems.
+Evolutionary algorithms have been widely applied to solve complex optimization problems.
+In particular, this holds for complex engineering problems where the quality of solutions can often only be determined by simulations~\citep{liu2018survey,sebastian2012flywheel}.
+While evolutionary algorithms are well suited for solving broad classes of problems and often achieve good results within a reasonable amount of time, understanding their optimization behavior and determining the type of problems for which they can provably achieve high-quality solutions is still a challenging task.
+The theory of evolutionary computation aims to explain such good behaviors and also point out the limitations of evolutionary computing techniques.
+A wide range of tools and techniques have been developed in the last 25 years and we point the reader to~\cite{BookDoeNeu,DBLP:books/daglib/0025643,Auger11,ncs/Jansen13} for comprehensive presentations.

-Stochastic components play a crucial role in many real-world applications and chance constraints allow to model constraints that can only be violated with a small probability.
-A chance constraint involves random components and it is required that the constraint is violated with a small probability of at most $\alpha$.
-We consider chance constraints where the weight $W(S)$ of a possible solution $S$ can violate a given constraint bound $C$ with probability at most $\alpha$, i.e. $\Pr[W(S) > C] \leq \alpha$ holds.